Shroud — TEE LLM Proxy

 inspected in a TEE

 Shroud sits between AI agents and LLM providers.
-It inspects, redacts secrets, detects prompt injection, enforces policies — all inside a Trusted Execution Environment (AMD SEV-SNP on GKE).
+It inspects traffic in both directions, redacts secrets, detects prompt injection and response-side exfil, enforces policies — all inside a Trusted Execution Environment (AMD SEV-SNP on GKE).

 Key differentiator